dkujawski/aws-remote-dev-setup/docs/aws-credentials.md

 # AWS credential configuration guide

 Remote developers need valid AWS credentials in order to authenticate against the IAM resources that Terraform provisions in this repository.
-This guide walks through three common approaches for configuring the AWS CLI and SDK credential chain so that developers can choose the option that best matches their security and compliance requirements.
+The Terraform configuration is opinionated: it always loads credentials from the shared AWS CLI credentials file (`~/.aws/credentials`) using a named profile.
+The steps below describe how administrators and developers should configure that profile.

-## 1. Configure a named AWS CLI profile
+## Configure a named AWS CLI profile

 Use a named profile when you distribute long-lived access keys for the remote development IAM user.
-Profiles isolate credentials, making it easy to switch between environments.
+Profiles isolate credentials, making it easy to switch between environments and match the expectations baked into Terraform.

 1. Install the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 2. Collect the `Access key ID` and `Secret access key` for the IAM user created by Terraform.